 The energy policy of 2002 and the renewable energy policy 2007 are themselves significantly deficient in some parts and quite misdirected in others.
 However, I have no intention of delving into that now.
 The power sector was fundamentally “reformed” and largely privatized under the Electricity Act 1999, before there was any form of energy policy!

 This, of course, has been the standard practice of the “cart pulling the horse”.
 This was the law that facilitated the government to hand over the power sector to foreign government bodies, under the guise of privatization.
-It is noteworthy that this colossal government failure occurred at a time when there was no political opposition in Parliament; when for most part, the president was the executive and speaker of Parliament.
+It is noteworthy that this colossal government failure occurred at a time when there was no political opposition in Parliament; when for the most part, the president was the executive and speaker of Parliament.

 The biggest failure and sabotage of the energy sector, however, was in the conception/ misconception and implementation of power projects.
 The subversion and corruption evidenced in this sector vividly displays Mr Museveni and his regime’s unpatriotic and perfidious intentions.